Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 Services website: https://nrbhss.ca

-Interested candidates may submit their résumé between July 8 and July 22, 2026, at 4:00 p.m., to the attention
+Interested candidates may submit their résumé between August 19 and September 2, 2026, at 4:00 p.m., to the

 Nunavik Regional Board of Health and Social Services